 Bridges to the Future

-The Bridges to the Future (Bridges) Program is sponsored by the National Institutes of Health and is aimed at recruiting underrepresented minority students to pursue careers in the biomedical sciences.
-Because this program is aimed at undergraduates, "biomedical sciences" is defined very broadly and includes: biology, psychology, nutrition, food science, engineering, family studies and human services, animal sciences, chemistry, physics, mathematics, veterinary science, applied social sciences, social work or some other area of science.
-Students are primarily recruited from three community colleges (Dodge City Community College, Garden City Community College, Seward County Community College) in southwest Kansas.
+The Bridges to the Future program was developed to recruit underrepresented students to pursue careers in biomedical or behavioral sciences.
+These areas include, but are not limited to, biology, psychology, nutrition, food science, engineering, family studies and human services, animal sciences, chemistry, physics, mathematics, veterinary science, applied social sciences, and social work.
+Students are recruited from three community colleges in southwest Kansas: Dodge City Community College, Garden City Community College, and Seward County Community College.
+Bridges is funded through a grant from the National Institutes of Health.

 Bridges students begin their studies at one of these community colleges and transfer to Kansas State University to complete their bachelor of science degree.
 Students in this program participate in a week-long research experience course at K-State in late May each year.
 This class explains how scientists work on problems, how to use research equipment and how to use a research library.
 It also discusses science ethics and student life on a large research campus.

 In the summer after their second year of community college studies, Bridges students participate in paid internships at K-State where they work alongside a professor on a research project for eight weeks.
 Students in this program are eligible for Bridges tuition scholarships at both their community college and at K-State.
 Once at K-State, students participate in the Developing Scholars Program, an undergraduate research program which focuses on students of color or first-generation college students of any racial or ethnic background.